 Anger Management at the Center for Prevention for Counseling uses the Century Anger Management model of intervention.
 This curriculum teaches eight essential tools of anger control to participants in a weekly class/group format.
 It is a highly structured 12-hour core program based on the workbook titled Anger Management for the Twenty-First Century.

-All participants are provided with the workbook Anger Management for the Twenty-First Century, which includes many worksheets and questionnaires to personalize and apply the tools of anger control in their daily lives.
-Participants are also encouraged to practice the tools between sessions and then briefly share their progress or challenges with the rest of the class.
-A certificate is issued at the completion of the program, and graduates are invited to return to future classes for a free “tune-up,” if needed.
+The workbook includes worksheets and questionnaires to personalize and apply the tools of anger control in a participant’s daily life.
+Participants are also encouraged to practice the tools between sessions and then briefly share their progress or challenges with the class.
+A certificate is issued at the completion of the program, and graduates are invited to return to future classes for a “tune-up,” if needed.

 The goals of Century Anger Management Model of Intervention are:

-Classes are currently being offered virtually on Monday evenings from 6:00 p.m. to 7:00 p.m.
+Classes are held on Monday evenings from 6:00 p.m. to 7:00 p.m.

 The Anger Management for the Twenty-First Century workbook costs $30.00 and each class session costs $20.00.
 Funding is available for Sussex County residents to cover the total cost.